styled-system/styled-system/README.md

 # styled-system

-Design system utilities for [styled-components][sc] and other css-in-js libraries
+Design system utilities for component libraries – for use with [styled-components][sc] and other css-in-js libraries

 [![Build Status][build-badge]][build]
 [![Coverage][coverage-badge]][coverage]